Kobe Bryant dead: Stars pay tribute to NBA legend killed in helicopter crash

 Kobe Bryant, one of the greatest NBA players of all-time and a superstar who transcended sports, has died at 41.

-Fox Sports confirmed that the basketball legend died in a plane crash earlier Sunday.
+Fox News confirmed from a source that Bryant was among the five people killed in a helicopter accident on Sunday.

 Fans and celebrities are reeling from the loss and some stars have quickly taken to social media to share the grief and disbelief.